-- The key challenge with securities financing transactions (SFTs) is that, while many core regulatory and supervisory activities of the authorities rely on the data reported and disclosed by market participants, lack of reliable data can present difficulties in identifying property rights and counterparties and monitoring risk concentration. - With respect to fees charged to trade repositories, Commission Delegated Regulation (EU) 2024/1704 applies from 1 January 2025.
-It amends Delegated Regulation (EU) 2019/360 as regards harmonisation of certain aspects of fees charged by ESMA to trade repositories. - In April 2024, ESMA published its fourth annual Report on Quality and Use of Data, covering the datasets in the following sectoral regulations under ESMA's remit: EMIR (transactions and positions in derivatives), SFTR (SFTs), MiFIR (transactions in financial instruments), Securitisation Regulation, AIFMD and MMFR (funds data), CRAR (ratings) and Prospectus Regulation.
-In 2025, ESMA will publish a fifth annual report to show the effectiveness of the collective supervisory efforts of ESMA and the NCAs supervising reporting entities. - In 2025, ESMA plans to publish a report on the efficiency of SFTR reporting.
+- The key challenge with respect to SFTs is that, while many core regulatory and supervisory activities of the authorities rely on the data reported and disclosed by market participants, lack of reliable data can present difficulties in identifying property rights and counterparties and monitoring risk concentration. - With respect to fees charged to trade repositories, Commission Delegated Regulation (EU) 2024/1704 has applied since 1 January 2025.
+It amended Delegated Regulation (EU) 2019/360 as regards harmonisation of certain aspects of fees charged by ESMA to trade repositories. - In April 2025, ESMA published its fifth annual Report on Quality and Use of Data, covering the datasets in the following sectoral regulations under ESMA's remit: EMIR (transactions and positions in derivatives), SFTR (SFTs), MiFIR (transactions in financial instruments), Securitisation Regulation, AIFMD and MMFR (funds data), CRAR (ratings) and Prospectus Regulation. - In 2025, ESMA plans to publish a report on the efficiency of SFTR reporting.
 Required under Art 29(1) this report had an original deadline in 2021.
-ESMA explained in May 2024 that this report had been postponed. - In 2025, as in 2024, ESMA's supervisory focus will be on monitoring the correct reconciliation of data and the adequate verification of accuracy and integrity of SFTR reports by trade repositories.
+ESMA explained in May 2024 that this report had been postponed. - In June 2025, ESMA issued a call for evidence on a comprehensive approach for the simplification of financial transaction reporting, as part of the Commission's and ESMA's work on simplification and burden reduction.
+The Call for evidence seeks feedback on opportunities to integrate, streamline and simplify financial transaction reporting.
+This aligns with ESMA's mandate under MiFIR2 (see Slide 29) to explore ways to integrate and simplify transaction reporting across MiFIR, EMIR, and SFTR by March 2028.
+The call for evidence closes on 19 September 2025.
+ESMA will report in early 2026. - In 2025, as in 2024, ESMA's supervisory focus will be on monitoring the correct reconciliation of data and the adequate verification of accuracy and integrity of SFTR reports by trade repositories.